Flotomate/product_docs/source/asset-management/setting-up-asset-management.rst

 **To add a Vendor:**

 ..
-Note:: The Form supports :ref:`Vendor Custom Field`
+Note:: The add form supports :ref:`Vendor Custom Field`

 1. Go to **Asset** (A Navigation Tab) >> **Vendors Catalog**.